 The Real Situation in A Competitive Market

 It is the sales management and its salesforce that know more about the real competitive tensions and nuances in a market.
-A salesperson is vital part of the picture.
-More detailed information is formed from sales data.
+A salesperson is a vital part of the picture.
+Generally speaking, you get more detailed information from sales data.
 The pricing team integrates the incoming sales data and focuses on changing trends and patterns.

 Changing Technology in Sales Management

-Changing technology has made computer analyses more powerful and mobile, it provides enormous help in measuring the performance of sales management and in allowing salespeople access centralised customer databases.
+Changing technology has made computer analysis more powerful and mobile.
+It provides enormous help in measuring the performance of sales management and in allowing salespeople access to centralised customer databases.
 The data flows both ways.
-The salesforce sends data on detailed account and competitive information to a database; and management keeps track on customer transactions and preferences.
+Therefore, the salesforce sends data on detailed accounts and competitive information to a database.
+Then, the management keeps track of customer transactions and preferences.

-The decision-makers of the business should view the sales management’s importance as technology has changed the role of the sales manager in the past three decades.
-From a tactical to a strategic point of view, it will redesign the sales force in terms of selling capacity.
+The decision-makers of the business should view sales management’s importance as technology has changed the role of the sales manager in the past three decades.
+In fact, from a tactical to a strategic point of view, it will redesign the sales force in terms of selling capacity.

 At the same time, no two businesses are alike.
-The same goes to sales management pricing, the pricing strategy, structures and operations must align with sales objectives and vice versa.
+The same goes for sales management pricing, the pricing strategy, structures and operations must align with sales objectives and vice versa.

 With every sales transaction, businesses’ are generating crucial data on customer purchases.
 Including the ability to highlight the hottest item today.
-What’s going to be popular to shoppers tomorrow.
-What’s not working so well.
-This helps the pricing team and sale manager plan any price changes for new products and launches.
-What’s more, it keeps the sales manager up to date on performance charts, pipeline and monthly sale goals.
+Taking into consideration what’s going to be popular with shoppers tomorrow.
+Also, what’s not working so well?
+Additionally, this helps the pricing team and sale manager plan any price changes for new products and launches.
+What’s more, it keeps the sales manager up to date on performance charts, pipelines and monthly sales goals.

 Importance of Sales Management

 Sales management is integral to a pricing organisation.
-They manage the sales force CRM.
-They drive KPIs and sale objectives, reinforcing the strategic priorities of the business; and ultimately raising the revenues of the company.
+They manage the salesforce CRM.
+Therefore, they drive KPIs and sale objectives, reinforcing the strategic priorities of the business.
+Ultimately raising the revenues of the company.

 In every business, there’s a sales cycle.
 This is a series of steps that sales management follow based on how products reach prospective customers.
 From the initial query to the finalisation of the sale.

 The sale manager gathers all the data from the sales CRM / ERP, quoting tools and qualitative customer feedback.
 They then work closely with the pricing team to translate and interpret the data to find revenue and margin opportunities in the market.
-A process which enables the business to calculate the right prices for their products and services.
+In summary, a process which enables the business to calculate the right prices for their products and services.
 Including winning more profitable deals and sales.

-A sale pipeline is a tool used by sales managers and their teams.
-It’s a progressive line of communications and actions to monitor and track different customers along a sales process: i.e., from the initial prospect to final sale.
+A sale pipeline is a tool used by sales .
+In other words, it’s a progressive line of communications and actions to monitor and track different customers along a sales process: i.e., from the initial prospect to final sale.
 The pipeline helps sales to understand what the buyer want.
-Pipeline stats such as quote to book or won or loss sales help the pricing team understand what prices are converting and what prices customers are rejecting.
+In essence, pipeline stats such as quote to book or won or lost sales help the pricing team understand what prices are converting and what prices customers are rejecting.